lgabhishek18/lgabhishek18/README.md

 ### Hi there, I'm Abhishek👋

 - 🔭 I’m currently pursuing B.tech from UPES in Computer Science with specialization in IOT
-- 🌱 I’m currently in 3rd yr of my engineering
+- 🌱 I’m currently in final yr of my engineering
 - 👯 I’m looking to learn new things